smcclab/nime-embedded-ai/rpi.md

 > There's a wrinkle in the microbit/IMPSYpi plan: if you're doing this on a Raspberry Pi Zero 2 W we don't have a way to simultaneously have the Raspberry Pi connected to the computer and the microbit as there's only one USB port.
 This means we have to just _trust_ that the microbit will show up on `/dev/ttyACM0` and I have trust issues with my Raspberry's Pi.

 > The **sound** the microbit makes is fairly awful.
 I needed a quick workshop example and got something to work that would use three "values" from IMPSY to make a sound.
 Three is a nice number here because the microbit has a three-axis accelerometer.
 The code is in `exampels/microbit_serial_example.py` and you can flash your microbit with it using the Microbit's [micropython editor](https://python.microbit.org/v/3).
 The "sound" bit uses `audio.SoundEffect()` to synthesise some audio and `audio.play()` to send it to the speaker.
 There's quite a lot you can do with audio on the microbit (it's an underutilised NIME-capable platform!), including cool stuff like [bytebeat](https://cpmpercussion.github.io/twenty-three-hundred/labs/05-sound-and-light.html).

+> the microbit's serial connectivity can be a bit wonky.
+You need to plug them in AFTER your Raspberry Pi has started booting or the serial connection doesn't work.
+If they seem to misbehave, just unplug/replug.

 ### Pure Data with IMPSYpi